simonmichael/hledger/hledger/test/README.md

-hledger's functional tests.
+hledger test-related files.
 See also [Contributor Guide: Tests].

+unittest.hs - main file for a cabal test suite in the hledger package (run by "cabal test" or "stack test").
+Runs the unit tests built in to all hledger modules.
+Not used much, we usually run them via hledger's builtin "test" command instead.

+doctest.hs - main file for another cabal test suite.
+Runs the doctests embedded in haddock comments in some hledger modules.

+The rest of the files here are functional tests, run with [shelltestrunner].
-These mainly test the hledger CLI and (indirectly) hledger-lib.
+These test the hledger CLI and (indirectly) the hledger-lib package.
 They are organised roughly by [component].

-Running these requires [shelltestrunner].
-Older test files are in [format 1]; newer ones use [format 3] (preferred).
+Older test files are in shelltestrunner's [format 1]; newer ones use [format 3] (preferred).
 Some tests invoke unix commands so will not run in a Windows CMD shell.

 [Contributor Guide: Tests]: https://hledger.org/CONTRIBUTING.html#tests